 - SIGN: Use a sign like the one above (click here for templates to use)

 - HASHTAGS: Include the hashtags #CelebrateUU, #UU6, #UequalsU (replacing the 6 with how many years you’ve been undetectable!)

-- STORY: Answer the question “What would it mean to me to end the HIV epidemic?“
+- STORY: Answer the question “What does U=U mean for YOU?“

 - SHARE: Share to your social media and tag us @CelebrateUU on Facebook, Instagram, Twitter